Lavender-Perry/muino/readme.md

 *   A 16x2 LCD screen via I2C

 You should use resistors on the LEDs & button like always. \
-If you did not connect everything to match compile\_settings.hpp, you should edit compile\_settings.hpp to match how you connected everything.
+If you did not connect everything to match `compile_settings.hpp`, you should edit `compile_settings.hpp` to match how you connected everything.

 If you have questions, please ask in issue #1.